E. Phillips Knox Distinguished Teaching Award

+Established by Miami alumnus E. Phillips Knox, a 1968 graduate, the award recognizes creative, innovative and engaging teaching methods at the undergraduate level.
 This award is conferred upon faculty members whose achievements unequivocally merit the recognition for excellence in teaching.
-Up to four awards are given annually with up to one award for each of the four levels of Miami University faculty: (1) Full Professors; (2) Associate Professors; (3) Assistant Professors; and (4) Clinical, Lecturer, and/or Part-time faculty.
-Award winners receive a professional expense allocation of $2,000 in support of their teaching and for professional activities related to the scholarship of teaching and learning.
+Award winners receive a professional expense allocation of $3,000 in support of their teaching and for professional activities related to the scholarship of teaching and learning.

-To submit a nomination, please send a letter of support which specifically addresses each of the two qualifications mentioned above, and the nominee's current curriculum vita to the Center for the Enhancement of Learning, Teaching, and University Assessment at either email@example.com or CELTUA, 317 Laws Hall, 551 E. High St., Oxford, OH 45056.
+To submit a nomination, please send a letter of support which specifically addresses each of the two qualifications mentioned above, and the nominee's current curriculum vita to the Center for Teaching Excellence at either cte@MiamiOH.edu or CTE, 317 Laws Hall, 551 E. High St., Oxford, OH 45056.

 Finalists for the Distinguished Teaching Award are asked to provide the names of two to five Miami students, faculty, staff, administrators, or alumni who could provide an additional recommendation.
-The chair of the CELTUA Committee solicits letters from the recommenders, one of which must be from a student.
-The winners are announced during the fall semester.
+The chair of the CTE Committee solicits letters from the recommenders, one of which must be from a student.
+In addition, the CTE Committee will request a written reflection from the finalist that addresses the nomination criteria.
+The winners are announced during the spring awards celebration.

 Past winners of the Knox Teaching Award or the Distinguished Teaching Award are not eligible for the teaching award for 10 years from the Knox or DTA award date.